johnfontaine/chess-tools/README.md

         }
     });
 ```
-..* Supported Formats:
+  * Supported Formats:
-...* CTG
+   * CTG
-...* Polyglot
+   * Polyglot
-...* Arena
+   * Arena

-.* ECO
+ * ECO
-..Allows for openings to be classified based on a pgn string.
+  Allows for openings to be classified based on a pgn string.
 ```
     const ECO = ChessTools.ECO;
     const eco = new ECO();